CosminCAS123/CosminCAS123/README.md

 - 💞️ I’m looking to collaborate on c#/c++ projects
 - 📫 How to reach me : cosmingamer2004@gmail.com

-I've been programming for 1.5 years.I finished data structures/algorithms and am currently learning OOP(both c# / c++).So if you have any work for me , I'm always here!
+I've been programming for 1.5 years.I finished data structures/algorithms and am currently doing mobile dev (Xamarin).So if you have any work for me , I'm always here!